White-label and private-label infused beverage manufacturing Ingredient strategy for beverage brands

 Ingredients for THC Beverages and Functional Drink Brands

-The ingredients behind a THC beverage shape how the product tastes, looks, feels, functions, sells, and holds up after production.
+The ingredients behind a THC beverage shape how the product tastes, looks, feels, sells, and holds up after production.

 fruit-forward THC beverage cans on a countertop for ingredient and formulation planning

-THC beverage ingredients include cannabinoids, flavors, fruit systems, sweeteners, acids, carbonation, coffee, tea, adaptogens, mushrooms, probiotics, vitamins, minerals, and other functional inputs that shape the finished product.
+THC beverage ingredients include cannabinoids, flavors, fruit systems, sweeteners, acids, carbonation, coffee, tea, adaptogens, mushrooms, botanicals, vitamins, minerals, and other functional inputs that shape the finished product.
 For brands, ingredient choices affect taste, shelf appeal, cost, stability, labeling, testing, COAs, and how easily the product can be positioned for retailers and customers.

 colorful THC beverage lineup for ingredient strategy and functional beverage concept planning